shubhra/model-predictive-control/README.md

 ## The Model

-I have descrived the model great detail in this [article](https://medium.com/@shubhra.pandit/model-predictive-control-for-autonomous-vehicles-1dc18348f651)
+I have descrived the model in great detail in this [article](https://medium.com/@shubhra.pandit/model-predictive-control-for-autonomous-vehicles-1dc18348f651)

 ## N and dt